 FAQs – Part-Time, Intermittent, or Reduced Work Schedule

 Yes.
-If you are suffering a wage loss, the Employment Development Department (EDD) suggests that you file a claim.
-After the EDD receive your properly completed claim, we will determine if you are otherwise eligible for DI benefits.
+If you are losing wages, the Employment Development Department (EDD) suggests that you file a claim.
+After the EDD receives your properly completed claim, we will determine if you are otherwise eligible for DI benefits.

-If you return to work part-time and still suffer a loss of wages, the EDD can pay benefits equal to your wage loss but not more than your weekly benefit rate.
-The EDD will look at what you earned on a weekly basis before your claim began, then subtract what you’re currently earning working part-time.
+Yes.
+If you return to work part time and still lose wages, the EDD can pay benefits equal to your wage loss but not more than your weekly benefit rate.
+The EDD will look at what you earned on a weekly basis before your claim began, then subtract what you’re currently earning working part time.
 The difference between the two figures is your wage loss, or the amount of wages you are losing by working part time.
 If your wage loss is greater than your weekly benefit amount, you will receive benefits at your full DI rate.
 If the wage loss is less than your weekly rate, you’ll receive the amount of your wage loss only.
 For an example of this breakdown, see Part-time Worker.

 Yes.
 Vacation benefits are not in conflict with DI.

 No. PTO payments are considered the same as sick leave wages.
-However, if you are receiving partial PTO and still suffering a wage loss you may be entitled to full or partial DI benefits.
+However, if you are receiving partial PTO and still lose wages, you may be eligible to receive full or partial DI benefits.

 The EDD has no jurisdiction over issues involving wages, hours of work, or conditions of employment.

 You may want to contact the California Department of Fair Employment and Housing, who has responsibility over the above employment and disability issues, including termination during a disability.

-Termination will not interfere with your entitlement to DI benefits as long as you continue to meet the other eligibility requirements.
+No. Termination will not interfere with your DI benefits as long as you continue to meet the other eligibility requirements.